DPhil in English Local History

 The following colleges accept students on the DPhil in English Local History:

-If you wish to discuss your research proposal, please contact the Director of Studies, Dr Mark Smith.
-However, it is not necessary to contact a potential supervisor or other academic member of staff before you apply.
+If you wish to discuss your research proposal, please contact the Programme Director, Dr Mark Smith.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.